Profitap Blog

 Where to place Network Packet Brokers

-Network Packet Brokers are typically placed between the traffic access points (e.g. TAPs, mirrored ports) and the monitoring and analysis tools, and are set up to forward the appropriate traffic from the production network to the appropriate tools.
+Network Packet Brokers are typically placed between the traffic access points (e.g., TAPs, mirrored ports) and the monitoring and analysis tools and set up to forward the appropriate traffic from the production network to the appropriate tools.

 Screenshot 2024-07-22 155014